Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Boutillier-Poissinet (RM), member of Vignerons Indépendants.

-- Dissaux-Brochot (RM), has vineyards in four villages in the Vallée de la Marne (Binson-Orquigny, Reuil, and Châtillon-sur-Marne) and two in Coteaux Sud d’Épernay (Saint-Martin-d’Ablois and Vinay).
+- Dissaux-Brochot (RM, Facebook page), has vineyards in four villages in the Vallée de la Marne (Binson-Orquigny, Reuil, and Châtillon-sur-Marne) and two in Coteaux Sud d’Épernay (Saint-Martin-d’Ablois and Vinay).

-- Dissaux Verdoolaeghe (RM), which has a majority of Pinot Meunier in their vineyards.
-Their top cuvée is called Cuvée Préstige Svenerick and is a blend of Pinot Noir, Pinot Meunier, and Chardonnay.
+- Dissaux Verdoolaeghe (RM, Facebook page), which has a majority of Pinot Meunier in their vineyards.
+A cuvée called Cuvée Préstige Svenerick is a blend of Pinot Noir, Pinot Meunier, and Chardonnay.
+The top cuvée is Cuvée Préstige Ephémère and is composed of 50% Pinot Meunier and 50% Pinot Noir.

-- Gilmaire-Etienne (RM), the range of which includes a vintage Champagne composed of 60% Pinot Meunier and 40% Chardonnay.
+- Gilmaire-Etienne (RM), the range of which includes a vintage Champagne composed of 60% Pinot Meunier and 40% Chardonnay (refers to the 2012 vintage).

 - Godinat & Fils (RM)

-- Moussé-Galoteau & Fils (RM), member of Vignerons Indépendants with vineyards in seven villages in the Vallée de la Marne.
-The vintage Champagne is composed of 67% Chardonnay and 33% Pinot Meunier (refers to the 2008 vintage).
+- Moussé-Galoteau & Fils (RM), member of Vignerons Indépendants with vineyards in seven villages in the Vallée de la Marne with 70% Pinot Meunier, 20% Chardonnay, and 10% Pinot Noir.
+The vintage Champagne is composed of 67% Chardonnay and 33% Pinot Meunier (refers to the 2007 and 2008 vintages).

-- J. M. Rigot (RM), also Jean Marie Rigot.
+- J. M. Rigot (RM, Facebook page), also Jean Marie Rigot.
 The vintage Champagne is composed of 50% Chardonnay, 30% Pinot Meunier, and 20% Pinot Noir.

 - Soulliez-Chatelain (RC)